Thomas Furness & Co was one of the largest grocers and provisions merchants in Britain.

-In 1862 Gray entered into partnership with John Punshon Denton (1800 -1871), a well-established Hartlepool shipbuilder.
+Gray entered into partnership with John Punshon Denton (1800 -1871), a well-established Hartlepool shipbuilder, from 1862.
 Denton & Gray launched their first ship the following year.
 The firm concentrated on constructing the new iron ships which were increasingly replacing wooden vessels.

 In 1869 Denton & Gray took over three shipyards from Pile Spence & Co, who had pioneered iron steamship construction in Hartlepool in 1855.
 Pile Spence had entered liquidation due to the failure of the Overend Gurney bank.

 Denton died in 1871 and the business became known as William Gray & Co.
 By this time the firm was established as the largest shipbuilder in West Hartlepool, with annual production of 16,490 tons.

 In 1879 William Gray & Co became the largest shipbuilder in the world, as measured by tonnage, for the first time.
 The ships were largely mid-sized cargo steamers.

 By 1880 the yard had produced 157 iron vessels to the aggregate value of £3.1 million.
 The firm employed 1,400 workmen, and was indisputably the largest industrial firm in Hartlepool.

 Gray established the Central Marine Engineering Works in 1884 to manufacture steam engines.
 The chairman was G H Baines and the managing director was Thomas Mudd (1852 – 1898), one of the most talented engineers in the country.

 A large factor in Gray’s success was his willingness to extend credit to ship owners, or to take stakes in the ships themselves.
 He was a man known for his energy, perseverance and integrity.

 A warm and amiable man, Gray was a staunch Presbyterian.
 In 1881 he donated thousands of pounds to the non-conformist chapels of Hartlepool.
 In 1887 Gray was nominated the first Mayor of West Hartlepool.